xumingming/storm-wiki/Concepts.md

 This is all explained in much more detail on [[Guaranteeing message processing]].

+### Executors

+Each spout or bolt executes as many executors across the cluster.
+Each executor corresponds to one thread of execution.
+You set the parallelism(initial number of executors) for each spout or bolt in the `setSpout` and `setBolt` methods of [TopologyBuilder](http://nathanmarz.github.com/storm/doc/backtype/storm/topology/TopologyBuilder.html).

 ### Tasks

-Each spout or bolt executes as many tasks across the cluster.
-Each task corresponds to one thread of execution, and stream groupings define how to send tuples from one set of tasks to another set of tasks.
-You set the parallelism for each spout or bolt in the `setSpout` and `setBolt` methods of [TopologyBuilder](http://nathanmarz.github.com/storm/doc/backtype/storm/topology/TopologyBuilder.html).
+Althrough spout or bolt executes as executors in the cluster, tasks do the real work.
+Tasks run within executor, there can be many tasks within one executor.
+You set the number of tasks for a spout/bolt using `setNumTasks` method of [ComponentConfigurationDeclarer](http://nathanmarz.github.com/storm/doc-0.8.1/backtype/storm/topology/ComponentConfigurationDeclarer.html).
+Stream groupings define how to send tuples from one set of tasks to another set of tasks.
+The number of Executor defines the parallelism of a spout or bolt, while task + Stream grouping control how tuple flows within the topology(through stream grouping).

 ### Workers

 Topologies execute across one or more worker processes.
-Each worker process is a physical JVM and executes a subset of all the tasks for the topology.
-For example, if the combined parallelism of the topology is 300 and 50 workers are allocated, then each worker will execute 6 tasks (as threads within the worker).
-Storm tries to spread the tasks evenly across all the workers.
+Each worker process is a physical JVM and executes a subset of all the executors for the topology.
+For example, if the combined parallelism of the topology is 300(executors) and 50 workers are allocated, then each worker will execute 6 executors (as threads within the worker).
+Storm tries to spread the executors evenly across all the workers.

 **Resources:**